qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 > Producers who go viral produce 183% more posts per day for the subsequent month.
 >
 > \- [Paying attention](https://karthikecon.github.io/karthiksrinivasan.org/paying_attention.pdf) by Karthik Srinivasan

+Having attention from others is indeed useful: it increases exposure to possible allies, mates and opportunities.

 ### Randomized reward